-Kate’s Talk With Toby On ‘This Is Us’ About His Depression Was Actually A Helpful Example Of How To Help A Partner
+This Week's 'This Is Us' Had A Great Example Of How To Help A Partner With Depression

 Spoilers for This Is Us ahead.
 Although sadness is an emotion everyone deals with sometimes, depression is another story.
 It’s like a magnified version of sadness, with symptoms such as less energy, a loss of interest in activities you once liked, and feeling worthless.
 While you may not suffer from it, you may have a partner with depression and will want to know how to best help them.